firesharkstudios/butterfly-server/README.md

 ## Status

-Still pre-alpha but actively implementing features and test cases.
+Alpha but actively implementing features and test cases.

 ## Contributing